Tie (draw)

 A draw or tie occurs in a competitive sport when the results are identical or inconclusive.
 Ties or draws are possible in some, but not all, sports and games.
 Such an outcome, sometimes referred to as deadlock, can also occur in other areas of life such as politics, business, and wherever there are different factions regarding an issue.
-In some sports, such as cricket, a tie and a draw have different meanings.

 Terminology

-The word Tie is usually used in North America, whereas the word draw is usual elsewhere.
-In cricket, a draw and a tie are two different results.
+The word tie is usually used in North America, whereas the word draw is usual elsewhere.

 Resolving ties or draws

 In instances where a winner must be determined, several methods are commonly used.
 Across various sports: